kensho-pilkey/TreeView/docs/README.md

 - `onGenerateChildren`: Callback for generating children

 The FactoryNode component is visually represented as:
-- A central orange rectangular node displaying factory name and range
+- A rectangular node displaying factory name, range, and child count
-- Purple circular child nodes arranged in a circle around the factory
+- Smaller circular child nodes arranged evenly around the factory
 - Connecting lines between the factory and each child
 - Control buttons (edit, generate, delete) that appear on hover

-For details, see the [FactoryNode Component Documentation](./components/FactoryNode.md).

 #### FactoryForm Component